 The Central Valley is home to some of the richest farmland in the state.
 Living in an agricultural community such as ours – we have a lot of pollen.
 Pollen is fine, powdery and dustlike, You may sometimes see it collect on your car – it can be dustlike.
 Pollen is actually the male part of a seed which when it lands on a compatible female part of a plant, germination occurs and seeds sprout and plants grow.
 The study of pollen is called palynology.

 Many people are allergic to pollen, most have different levels of allergy to different types of pollen.
-Some of us are allergic to different sorts of tree pollen, oak, pine, etc.. some of us have grass allergy – which is where the term “hay fever” comes from.
+Some of us are allergic to different sorts of tree pollen, oak, pine, etc..
+Some of us have grass allergies – which is where the term “hay fever” comes from.
 Dr. Baz and his team have very reliable testing protocols they follow to help them zero in on the exact type of allergy that is causing your discomfort.
 Once we know what type of allergy we’re dealing with we can put a plan in place for treatment.

-Aside from the respiratory related allergies, Baz Allergy Asthma & Sinus Center also treats symptoms related to;
+Aside from the respiratory-related allergies, Baz Allergy Asthma & Sinus Center also treats symptoms related to:

 - Skin allergies